 If you want to go offline for a moment, you can change the index file inside your site’s WordPress directory.
 Here, index.php is one of the most sensitive files of WordPress and is used to let browsers show a site’s home page in most cases.

-Here, by renaming a WordPress site’s index.php file, you can make the whole place go offline until you have made changes.
-Once done, you can re-change the index.php file’s name to the original.
+You can make the whole place offline by renaming a WordPress site’s index.php file until you have made changes.
+Once done, you can rename the index.php file to the original.

 Website maintenance mode is achievable by changing the WordPress core files without installing a separate plugin.